 For fertility purposes, Talebian has noticed throughout her practice that many women are afraid to urinate post-sex out of the fear that they'll "lose" sperm.
 This is not true and oftentimes this mistake can lead to UTIs, as pointed out above.

 Beyond the physical mistakes, Kier shines a light on the importance of checking in with how you feel after a sexual encounter, which is an honourable act we owe to ourselves that often gets neglected.
 "It's important to reflect on your preferences and desires following a sexual encounter," says Kier.
 "Be sure to check back in with yourself, and if you're in a long-term relationship, continue an open dialogue with your partner, too.
 It's your right to have the sex life you want, so don't forget that you're in control of your own body.
 Self-care and the relationship you have with yourself is just as important as the relationship you have with others."

 To Ensure You Have the Healthiest Sex…

 "Make sure your partner is STD-free," advises Talebian.
 "Until you get that confirmation, which is done best by blood tests, use condoms.
-And be sure to investigate UTIs, infections, and any pain or abnormal discharge after intercourse.
-The best practice to avoid all of the above is to see your gynecologist and make sure you are both healthy."
+And be sure to investigate UTIs, infections and any pain or abnormal discharge after intercourse.
+The best practice to avoid all of the above is to see your gynaecologist and make sure you are both healthy."

 "For too long, brands have dominated the sexual health market with products that cater to men and their desires," Kier calls out.
 "But men are only one half of the equation.
 We believe women deserve to know what's going inside their bodies and should be empowered to drive decisions in their sex lives, from the products they use to the act itself.
 Learning what you do and don't like and cultivating an ongoing dialogue with your partner plays a major role in having the healthiest sex life."